Ethical Storytelling

 Why Ethical Storytelling Requires Listening and Consent

-Ethical storytelling requires more than creative skill—it requires consent, clarity, and careful listening.
+Ethical storytelling requires more than creative skill.
+It requires consent, clarity, and careful listening.

 Listening and consent protect against that drift.